magento/merchdocs/src/marketing/reward-point-configure.md

     - Set **Reward Points Expiry Warning Email** to the template used for the notification that is sent to customers when the expiration limit for a batch of points is reached.

-    - In the **Expiry Warning Before (days)** field, enter the number of days before points expire that notification is sent.
+    - For **Expiry Warning Before (days)**, enter the number of days before points expire that notification is sent.

 1. When complete, click <span class="btn">Save Config</span>.